saga-project/BigJob/docs/source/index.rst

 BigJob |version| Documentation
 ##############################

-BigJob is a light-weight Python package that provides a pilot-based job and data management system.
-BigJob's main focus is to be a flexible and extensible Pilot-based system for job submission and data management.
-Unlike many other Pilot-Job systems, BigJob natively supports MPI jobs and, because of its integration with saga-python_, works on a variety of backend systems (such as SGE, PBS, SLURM, clouds, etc).
+BigJob is a light-weight Python package that provides a Pilot-based Job and Data Management system.
+BigJob aims to be as flexible and extensible as possible - it installs where you want it (requiring no root access to the target machine).
+Unlike many other Pilot-Job systems, BigJob natively supports MPI jobs and, because of its integration with saga-python_, works on a variety of backend systems (such as SGE, PBS, SLURM, etc.).
+BigJob has been shown to work on grids, clouds, and clusters, as well as locally on your personal computer.

-More information can be found at BigJob_.
+More information can be found at the BigJob_ website.

 .. _BigJob: https://github.com/saga-project/BigJob/
 .. _saga-python: ttps://github.com/saga-project/saga-python/